inferno-umar/neovim/README.md

-# neovim
+# Vim/Neovim config file

-This is my personal neovim configuration.
+This is my personal vim configuration.

 Humble and lightweight on resources.

 # Installation

+For Vim

+1. Download and install [vim-plug](https://github.com/junegunn/vim-plug) (a plugin manager for vim/neovim).
+Don't worry its easy & create a direcory named plugged.

+2. Copy init.vim file from [here](https://github.com/inferno-umar/vim-neovim/blob/main/init.vim) and paste it in your ~/.vimrc file.

+3. Start vim (ignore the errors).

+4. Run :PlugInstall

+5. Restart vim.

+And You're done.
+Enjoy

+For Neovim

 1. Download and install [vim-plug](https://github.com/junegunn/vim-plug) (a plugin manager for vim/neovim).
 Don't worry its easy.